-Mail and packages are only delivered if it matches the student's name in our on-campus housing database.
-If you change rooms during the year, you are responsible for updating your address so that your mail and packages are delivered to your new building.
-The Housing Office will forward mail up to 15 days after you officially check out of your residence hall room.
-After 15 days all mail & packages will be "returned to sender".
+Mail and packages are only delivered if they match the student's name as listed in the Housing database.
+If you change rooms during the year, you are responsible for updating your address to ensure mail and packages are sent to the correct hall.

+After you check out of the residence halls, all mail and packages will be returned to sender unless you update your forwarding address directly with the U.S. Postal Service.